API-Skeletons/doctrine-in-apigility-book_en/introduction.rst

 -------------------------------------------

 Because Doctrine is an object relational mapper the relationships between entities are part of the Doctrine metadata.
-So when a Doctrine entity is `extracted with a hydrator <hydration>`_ the relationships are pulled from the entity too and included in the
+So when a Doctrine entity is `extracted with a hydrator <hydrators>`_ the relationships are pulled from the entity too and included in the
 `HAL <hypertext application language>`_ response as ``_embedded`` data and naturally create a `HATEOAS <hateoas>`_ response.
 By using hydration strategies you may include just a link to the canonical resource or embed the entire resource and in turn embed its resources.